Xeno-Selfbot/xeno-nuker/README.md

 ```

 # Run the bot
 To run the bot, just run `launch.bat`.
-Now the bot should be online and raiding the target server :)
+Now the bot should be online and raiding the target server via commands :)

 # Cryptic Nuker ToS